 Sandoz at the forefront

 Sandoz has a rich history of more than three decades of experience with biotechnology development and two decades with biosimilars.
-To date, the company offers biosimilar products in more than 75 countries and has accumulated more than 340 million patient-exposure days.2
+To date, the company offers biosimilar products in almost 100 countries and has accumulated more than 530 million patient-exposure days.2

 Sandoz will remain actively involved in all aspects of the biosimilar industry and regulatory environment to improve access to biosimilar products for patients who need them most.
 Today, the company has biosimilar molecules in development to treat diseases in the areas of dermatology, gastroenterology, nephrology, oncology and rheumatology.